abdiYuu/rock-paper-scissors/README.md

 ### TODO:
 * Let user pick from 3, 5, or 7 rounds.
 * Add more visually appealing elements to UI
-## Instructions:
-1. Download the repo to your local machine.
-2. Open the **index.html** file in your browser
-3. Play!